anirudh-nambiar/make-it-system/README.md

-# make-it
+# makeit
-Code for hardware control and algorithmic reaction optimization
+Python code to control laboratory hardware for chemical synthesis